andrew/ultimate-awesome/README.md

 - [awesome-it-communities-ua](https://github.com/grem11n/awesome-it-communities-ua) - Awesome Ukrainian IT Communities.
 - [awesome-layout-generators](https://github.com/josephkj/awesome-layout-generators) - An awesome list of layout generation papers.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
-- [awesome_catboost](https://github.com/valeman/awesome_catboost) - The repository to showcase the best framework for tabular data - the Awesome CatBoost.
 - [awesome-cell-detection-segmentation](https://github.com/blakeliu/awesome-cell-detection-segmentation) - Nucleus/cell and histopathology image classification,detection,segmentation.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.